 Chapters 10 and 11 are about the actual paperwork: How do you fill out your papers and deliver them to the defendant once you’ve decided to bring a small claims lawsuit?

 Chapter 12 is for the defendant.
-You’ve just been sued; what do you do?
+You’ve just been sued: What do you do?

 In Chapters 23 and 24 you’ll find out how the judge issues a ruling, how to appeal, and how to collect your money if you’re successful.
 By far, the largest number forms are involved when a winning plaintiff needs to collect a court judgment from a defendant who is not voluntarily paying up.